Drawing Hunt Permits Information

 After all permits have been tentatively assigned for a species, the list is checked to identify any individuals assigned two permits for the same species.
 In those situations, the individual is awarded one permit for the species, based upon how they ranked their choices on their permit application.
 The other permit is then awarded to the individual applicant with the next-lowest draw number.
 This process is repeated for all hunts for that species, until all possible permits are awarded.

 In a few specific hunts alternate lists are required in order to maximize hunting opportunity.
 The alternate list is generated from all remaining applicants using the original randomly-assigned draw numbers.
 If the original applicant drawn does not notify the department of their intent to hunt by the date required, the next applicant(s) on the alternate list will be offered a permit until all permits have been awarded.

 How can I improve my chances of being drawn for a permit?

 - Apply early!
 By applying early, there is more time to verify your application and provide you with an opportunity to correct any error.

-- Apply for a maximum of three hunts per species.
-Note: you may apply for a total of three hunt choices per big game species, and the chance of winning a permit for a particular species usually increases with each additional hunt applied for.
-For example, 17% of the hunters who applied for only one caribou hunt number won a permit, while 33% of the hunters who applied for two caribou hunt numbers won a permit, and 46% of those who applied for three caribou hunts won a caribou permit.
+- Apply for a maximum of six hunts per species and apply for the same hunt more than once.
+Note: you may apply for a total of six hunt choices per big game species, and the chance of winning a permit for a particular species increases with each additional hunt applied for.

-- Apply for less popular hunts (see the table on the bottom of the Drawing Permit Hunt Supplement for the odds of being drawn for any particular hunt).
+- Apply for less popular hunts (see the table on the back page of the Drawing Permit Hunt Supplement).